 - frequent moves, many different schools

 Most students are looking alike on paper: high grades, AP courses, great SATs.
 That leads them to look at the essay, extra-curriculars, and letters of recommendation in order to distinguish one candidate from another.

 Regarding wait lists: this year they found half of the students stayed on the wait list.
 They do not rank their wait list.
-As accepted students deposit after May 1, if Miami is short on English majors or females or football stars, they use the wait list to shape the class.
+After accepted students deposit (May 1), if Miami is short on English majors or females or football stars, they use the wait list to shape the class.

 Princeton University's Dean of Admissions Janet Rapelye had this to say:

 Many times, admissions decisions are not about a candidate being good enough, but fulfilling the college's ever-changing institutional priorities.
 For example, if lots of experienced band players are graduating, those types of applicants may receive higher priority.
 Admissions decisions do not always make sense to those outside the college for this reason.
 If a college is trying to increase their number of - take your pick - international students, rower athletes, writers - that may be how they pick some of the applicants.
 This changes from year to year, and explains why one student from a high school gets into Princeton while another does not, most things being equal on the surface.
 (It was helpful for me to hear from the college side of things that they know sometimes their decisions don't make sense to high schools!)